abh15/pox-gui-frontend/README.md

 -For Windows

 Click to run

 -For Mac

-Download & install latest Mac OS X mono package from http://www.mono-project.com/download/ ,cd into the directory where poxgui.exe is located and execute 'mono poxgui.exe'
+Download & install latest Mac OS X mono package from http://www.mono-project.com/download/ cd into the directory where poxgui.exe is located and execute 'mono poxgui.exe'

 -For Linux

-Download mono for your distribution from http://www.mono-project.com/download/ (Ubuntu users can download using 'sudo apt-get install mono-complete') ,cd into the directory where poxgui.exe is located and execute 'mono poxgui.exe'
+Download mono for your distribution from http://www.mono-project.com/download/ (Ubuntu users can download using 'sudo apt-get install mono-complete') cd into the directory where poxgui.exe is located and execute 'mono poxgui.exe'